UbiquityRobotics/ubiquity_main/videos_outline.md

   [All 3 robots turn left 45 degrees]
 * "Robot forward 50 centimeters"
   [All 3 robots move forward 50 centimeters]
+* "The video you just saw pretty much summarizes what Ubiquity Robotics is all about."
-* "In the next video in this series, I will talk more about ROS."
+* "Please join me in the next video where I will provide a brief overview Robot Operating System."
-* "Until then, I want to close with a question and comment:
-* "'What robot application do *you* want to develop?'.
-Let's get started now!."
   [UR Splash Screen]

 ## Video 2: ROS: Robot Operating System